ishanrk/embedded_mlkem_bench/README.md

 (**Important**) For a much more detailed explanation of the project, see my [full project write-up](https://ishankumthekar.com/projects/custom-risc-v-ml-kem-instructions).

-The experiment uses a pinned version of [`mlkem-native`](https://github.com/pq-code-package/mlkem-native).
-It compares FQMUL, RED32, FSRI, and FDOT2X against the same baseline PicoRV32 configuration.
-Each custom build enables only the instruction being measured.
+The experiment uses [`mlkem-native`](https://github.com/pq-code-package/mlkem-native).
+It compares FQMUL, RED32, FSRI, and FDOT2X against the same baseline PicoRV32 configuration with respect to cycle counts, hardware area, and delay for ML-KEM key generation, encapsulation, and decapsulation.
+Verilator is used to simulate the PicoRV32 RTL and compile the SystemVerilog processor and custom instruction hardware into a fast C++ simulation.
+It also runs the actual ML-KEM firmware on that simulated PicoRV32.

-FSRI ended up being by far the most effective instruction.
-I originally expected the modular arithmetic instructions to matter more, but making Keccak's 64 bit rotations cheaper reduced complete ML-KEM cycle counts by roughly 31% to 33%.
+Of the 4 instructions tested, FSRI (isntruction to speed up Keccak on 32 bit chips) ended up being by far the most effective w.r.t reducing cycle count and hardware overhead.
+Making Keccak's 64 bit rotations with FSRI cheaper reduced complete ML-KEM cycle counts by roughly 31% to 33%.

 ## Instructions